 Qualify to sit for the ASCP MB Exam in 24 Months

-The George Washington University’s (GW) online Master of Science in Health Sciences (MSHS) in Molecular Diagnostic Science examines the latest nucleic acid-based technologies to provide you with the skills and practical experience to solve complex issues in molecular diagnostics.
-GW’s comprehensive online program is one of few that pairs molecular biology and biotechnology coursework with a real-world clinical rotation experience.
+The George Washington University’s (GW) online Master of Science in Health Sciences (MSHS) in Molecular Diagnostic Science degree examines the latest nucleic acid-based technologies to provide you with the skills and practical experience to solve complex issues in molecular diagnostics and clinical pathology.
+GW’s comprehensive online program is one of few that combines molecular diagnostics, diagnostic genetics and biotechnology coursework with an in-person clinical laboratory rotation experience.

 Accreditation and Rankings

 - GW is accredited by the Middle States Commission on Higher Education

 - #62 Best National University*